-The Microsoft Store on Windows 10 is one of the highlights of Windows 10, even though most people just tend to ignore it.
+The Microsoft Store on Windows 10 is one of the highlights of Windows 10, even though most people tend to ignore it.
 It is nowhere near the Android or iOS app stores and it won’t be catching up anytime soon either.
 But Microsoft Store is home to a huge number of universal apps designed to run on any hardware.
-These apps are lightweight, touch-friendly, and can run either full-screen or windowed.
+These apps are lightweight, touch-friendly, and can run full-screen or windowed.
 Unlike previous versions of Windows, apps from the Microsoft Store are updated automatically.
-So while they aren’t always as convenient or powerful as the traditional apps, they do offer some perks.
+So while they aren’t always as convenient or powerful as the traditional apps, they offer some perks.
 Here are 5 Windows 10 apps we think you should be using.

 1. Readit